FCO/Red/docs/tutorials/cookbook.md

 ## Relationship

-I have two models `Post` and `Person` and I'd like to from a Post object get its author (a Person object) and from a Person object get all Posts that person has writtenn.
+I have two models `Post` and `Person` and I'd like to from a Post object get its author (a Person object) and from a Person object get all Posts that person has written.

 ```raku
 model Post is rw {